mattgarvin1/GoFetch/README.md

-# (todo) Fetch Points Server
+# Fetch Points Server

-What is this and what does it do?

-## (todo) Note To Interviewer
+## (chk) Note To Reviewer

-- copy of the problem statement
+[Here](./problemStatement.pdf) is the original problem statement.

-- Please see my raw scratch note for thoughts I had along the way of solving the problem
-- Basic explanation of my solution
-- How complete is it
+If you would like to see a bit of my thought process as I was working, I jotted down some [notes](./thoughtProcess.txt) while working on my solution.

+This application functions at a basic level in that you can walk through the example flow provided in the problem statement and the server behaves as desired and gives the desired responses.

-- If I wanted to spend more time on it, I would implement X Y Z
+If I were to spend some more time on this application, I would
+- create more unit tests
+- hook up Travis to run the tests against commits and PRs
+- tighten up HTTP response codes / error handling
+- add other useful routes to the API - for example, a route to fetch the balances corresponding to a list of payers so that you don't have to receive all payer balances if you're only interested in querying a subset of payers

-- thank you for taking the time to review my work!
+Thanks for taking the time to review my work!

 ## (todo) Running the Server